EngineersBox/QCMP-Tree/README.md

 9. If the current node is a leaf node, insert the node according to the chosen branch
 10. Terminate the tree construction

+*Note: Possible revision to use relative positioning for node insertion instead of EUCD*

 ## Ray Casting with a QCMP Tree

 TODO